incinc/djan-go-baby-go/README.md

 ### Contributing

+The goals of the template are that it remain:

+- One-click to a running app
+- "Available in any color, so long as it is black"
+- Easy to maintain up-to-date dependencies
+- Easy to understand the structure and layout

 The intent of this template is to provide a starting point where things "just work" out of the box.
 Contributions should follow that as a guiding principle: if a change introduces something that requires extensive customization after running the boostrap script for it to work at all, it's probably not a great thing to include.

 Secondary to that, the bootstrap script is intended to be a single path: it is not the intent to introduce an interactive or configurable process that produces a different result based on user choices, but instead produce one output that can be modified manually after the fact.

+Dependencies *do not follow LTS releases*.
+The intent is that dependencies, including Djang itself, are up to date with the latest stable release wherever possible.
+If an important dependency becomes unmaintained or there are significant benefits to be had from an alternative, it should be replaced.